 where gxx is replaced by the grading ID number, lastname is replaced by your lastname as shown on my roll sheet, and firstname is replaced by your firstname as shown on my roll sheet.
-(You can put a comma between lastname and firstname if you want.)

-5. What to Send: Just send the exact program that you tested.
+5b.
+What to Send: Just send the exact program that you tested.
 Do a "copy and paste" from GradeBot into your email program without making any changes or additions.